 Cast & Zoo Crew

-Robert Clarence Irwin was born on December 1, 2003 and his abundance of energy at Australia Zoo is contagious!
-At only 11 years old, Robert is a chip off the old block, and with his cheeky grin and natural curiosity, he loves nothing more than catching lizards and skinks, learning about wildlife and the Australian bush, and hanging out with his much-adored sister, Bindi.
+Robert Clarence Irwin was born on December 1, 2003 and the abundance of energy he brings to Australia Zoo is contagious!
+At only 12 years old, Robert is a chip off the old block, and with his cheeky grin and natural curiosity, he loves nothing more than catching lizards and skinks, learning about wildlife and the Australian bush, and hanging out with his much-loved sister, Bindi.
 His hobbies include mountain biking, palaeontology and photography.
-Like his mum and sister, Robert has...
+Like his mum and sister, Robert has also been q...

 Wes has had a passion for reptiles since he was young, and in his early teens moved to the Sunshine Coast and